 - A List of Guest Editors and Their Short Biographies: The proposal should include a list of guest editors and their short biographies.
 The IEEE IoT-J suggests 3-5 guest editors with good technical and geographical balance for each proposed issue.
 The biography for each of the guest editors should stress his/her experience in the proposed topic and relevant editorial experience.

 - One-Page Call-For-Papers: One-page CFP for the proposed issue should be included.
 This CFP should contain a list of technical areas for soliciting papers.

 - Authorship for the Proposed Issue: Proposers should explicitly indicate if they plan to submit papers to the proposed issue and the number of papers if any.
 The IEEE IoT-J suggests that most papers of an issue should be from authors who are not the guest editors.
 The review of submissions from guest editors should not be handled by any guest editor of the proposed issue.

-But please select “Special Issue (SI) Proposal” type for the proposal submission.
-If you have any question, please contact to the Editor-in-Chief of the IEEE IoT-J. Timely review will be arranged to evaluate the submitted proposal and the proposer will be notified of the decision.
+But please select the “Special Issue (SI) Proposal” type for the proposal submission.
+If you have any questions, please contact the Editor-in-Chief of the IEEE IoT-J. Timely review will be arranged to evaluate the submitted proposal and the proposer will be notified for the decision.

 Submissions to an approved special issue should follow the same format and procedures as listed under the Guidelines for Authors.